 Use a VPN

 It’s unlikely that you’ll be spied upon when using the Usenet, but it still a possibility.
 Using a VPN is a straightforward way to conceal your IP address, and ensure your privacy.
-The best VPNs are those have policies that allow P2P transfers on their servers, like Private Internet Access.
+The best VPNs are those have policies that allow P2P transfers on their servers, like ExpressVPN.